 1842 Abolition Convention.
 This site is also believed to have been the venue for a New York State abolition convention that Gerrit Smith organized in Peterboro on January 19 and 20, 1842.
 It is unclear how many attended the convention or who spoke, but the anticipated turnout was large enough that Smith appealed to all residents of Peterboro to assist in lodging convention-goers.

+The Building and Site.
 The structure was erected in 1820 as the Presbyterian Church of Smithfield.
-In 1843 Gerrit Smith, his wife, and twenty-five others withdrew from the congregation.
-Sources disagree as to whether this was in protest because the church refused to declare slavery a sin, or because the protestors objected to sectarianism.
+In 1843, Gerrit Smith, his wife, and twenty-five others withdrew from the congregation.
+Sources disagree as to whether this was in protest because the church refused to declare slavery a sin or because the protesters objected to sectarianism.
 (Smith founded a radically nonsectarian Christian church in Peterboro shortly afterward.)

-Peterboro is a significant center of abolition and woman suffrage history; further information is available here.
+Peterboro is a significant center of abolition and woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) history; further information is available here.